Warning!! Contains graphic content and images!

 Lameika Dockery: She was arrested in Indiana.
 She was in there for 6 days, she told the guards that she was unable to eat or drink and was constantly vomiting.
 She actually wasn’t in withdrawal but rather died of sepsis because she had a perforated ulcer in her intestines.
 Because she had failed a drug test on arrest they assumed it was withdrawal and ignored her pleas.
 “I’m going to die in here.”
 She told them.

-Briana Beland: 31 year old mother from Charleston, South Carolina.
-On her second day in jail she pleaded with jail staff to help her.
+Briana Beland: a 31-year-old mother from Charleston, South Carolina.
+On her second day in jail, she pleaded with jail staff to help her.
 “I’m dying, and they won’t do a damn thing to help me.”
-Was one of the last things she said before she was found lifeless two days later, because staff had ignored her pleas.
+It was one of the last things she said before she was found lifeless two days later because staff had ignored her pleas.

 Now outside of institutions and jails dying from opiate withdrawal is exceedingly rare, because proper medical care is all that is needed.
 Something so simple as some IV fluids and these stories could have been prevented.
 There are many more stories just like these where either someone died of withdrawal, or they were written off as just withdrawing when they had other issues.

 If you have a story about yourself or about someone close to you please send them to me.
 I would like to post their memory and advocate for those that can no longer.
 Whether it was from overdosing, or complications related to drug use. <3